SystemFw/dynosaur/docs/Schema.md

 }
 ```

-Which can then be used for both encoding and decoding
+Which can then be used for both encoding and decoding:

 ```scala mdoc:to-string
 val u = Auth.User(303, "tim")
 val e = Auth.Error("Unauthorized")